 In an average year, over one million drivers will be arrested for driving under the influence of alcohol or drugs.
-After a motorist is arrested on suspicion of a DUI/DWI, it's up to the district attorney's office to file charges against the defendant.
+After a motorist is arrested on suspicion of a DUI/DWI, it's up to the district attorney's office to prosecute charges against the defendant.
 The exact nature of criminal charges related to drunk driving depends on a number of factors, including the defendant's prior convictions, the severity of the offense, the level of intoxication, and whether the offense caused injury or death.
 Continue reading to learn more about North Carolina DUI/DWI laws and how Lundell Law Firm can assist you with your charges.

 A measurement of your BAC is the most common way a police officer can determine whether you're legally impaired.

 Here's some additional limits the law imposes:

 Commercial drivers: 0.04%;

 When you are arrested for a DWI offense in North Carolina, you'll have to deal with both your criminal case and a separate driver's license suspension.
 The North Carolina Department of Motor Vehicles (DMV) will handle your license suspension pursuant to the implied consent laws and the North Carolina criminal courts will take care of your criminal penalties.

 North Carolina's sentencing structure is very complicated.
 North Carolina DWI penalties are based on "Levels."
 Your sentence will be based largely on whether you are a Level 5 (least serious), Level 4, Level 3, Level 2, Level 1, or Level 1 Aggravated (most serious).
 Your penalties can include possible jail time, a huge fine, and other conditions such as a mandatory 1-year suspension of your driver's license, completion of a Substance Abuse Assessment plus treatment or education classes, and you might have to install an Interlock Device on the car you own or operate.
 The judge weighs all of the aggravating/mitigating factors to determine your level.

 Especially reckless or dangerous driving;